Cannabis in Canada: Final legalization

-Each province set its own procedures for retail sales, and these vary as to ownership or retail outlets (by the provincial government or private enterprise), but all include an option for online sales.
+Each province set its own procedures for retail sales.
+These vary as to ownership or retail outlets (by the provincial government or private enterprise), but all include an option for online sales.
 Since marijuana is illegal in the U.S. per federal legislation, the government warned that "previous use of cannabis, or any substance prohibited by U.S. federal laws, could mean that you are denied entry to the U.S." Canadians travelling within the country (but not internationally) are allowed to carry up to 30 grams of cannabis.
 Naturally, driving under the influence of drugs remained illegal.
 It was announced that on 1 May 2019, Canada would introduce excise tax on all products containing THC, and introduce three new product classes for recreational sale: cannabis edibles, cannabis extracts, and cannabis topicals.

 On 17 October 2019, edibles were made legal in Canada, but with restrictions.
 The intent was to not allow any products that would be "appealing to young persons", probably including the colourful "gummies" candy which was popular on the black market.
+THC content in edibles is limited to 10 miligrams of THC per serving, an amount that the Competition Bureau has stated should be raised to fight the black market.
+NORML has spread a petition calling for the limit to be raised to 100mg.
+A 100mg limit for edibles is supported by the Cannabis Council of Canada.